D-MOVE/The-BPEagle-Project-Ruby-Code-Golf-Challenge/README.md

 ## 📉 Solution History: 115 Bytes $\to$ 109 Bytes

-We explored three main structures to handle the loop and variable management.
+I explored three main structures to handle the loop and variable management.

 ### 1\.
 BPEagle01.rb: The `while` Loop (115 Bytes)